azmainasd/azmainasd/README.md

 I have completed my graduation in cse form American International University-Bangladesh (AIUB).
-Now I'am working as a full stack developer.
+Now I'am working as a full stack web developer.

 <!---
 azmainasd/azmainasd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.